Boiler Service Cost

 Power flushing involves cleaning the pipework and radiators of your central heating system with a special machine and chemicals.

 This process removes sludge and debris whilst adding scale inhibitor and sealant to the interior of the heating pipework.
-The average power flush cost for a central heating system is between £300 to £500.
+The average power flush cost for a central heating system is between £300 and £500.

 Radiator Replacement

-You may decide to swap your traditional radiators for a more modern or designer look or simply replace a faulty radiator with a new one.
-Replacing like for like will not generally be very expensive or time-consuming, but if you are changing the radiator's size and style, it will invariably cost more.
+You may decide to swap your traditional radiators for a more modern or designer look, or simply replace a faulty radiator with a new one.
+Replacing like-for-like will not generally be very expensive or time-consuming, but if you are changing the radiator's size and style, it will invariably cost more.

 spanner being used on a radiator

-The typical new radiator cost will be between £150 and £250, depending on the type of radiator as well as your location within the UK.
+The typical new radiator cost will be between £150 and £250, depending on the type of radiator, as well as your location within the UK.

 Smart Thermostat Installation